PiyushDeshmukh-456/House_Price_Prediction/README.md

 ✨ Key Preprocessing Steps:
 Converting mixed formats of square footage into a unified numeric value.
 Handling missing values to ensure reliable predictions.
-Encoding categorical data, such as location, for use in the model.
+Encoding categorical data, such as location, for use in the model

 🧠 How It Works
 1. Input Features
 Users provide details such as: